Douangmanivong/CSI_app/README.txt

 CSI STREAMING APP READ ME

 PURPOSES :
-This application collects, streams, processes and displays CSI in real time.
+This application collects, streams, processes and displays CSI in real-time.
-Offers many possibilities for real time HAR.
+Offers many possibilities for real-time HAR.

 FEATURES :
 Modularity in sniffing devices.
 As of now, collection is possible with RPi4 and ASUS AC86U.